assistech-iitdelhi/InDesignFontConverters/README.md

-# Convert non-unicode Devanagari text in InDesign files to Unicode and use the Utsaah font for display.
+# Convert non-unicode Devanagari text in InDesign files to Unicode

 ## USAGE
 1. Download the repository and copy the folder's contents in the User Scripts Panel directory of InDesign